-For further information, please contact the Careers Service at postgrad.careers@tcd.ie or www.tcd.ie/careers.
+For further information, please contact the Careers Service at careers@tcd.ie or www.tcd.ie/careers.

-Planning and Managing your Research Process (PMRP)
+Planning and Managing your Research and your Career (PMRC)

 This module provides doctoral candidates with opportunities to develop and enhance their research practice and reflect on the process.
 The module focuses on self-management, academic and communication skills as well as personal effectiveness and wellbeing.